dssimmons-codes/AMDAT/Manual/input_file.md

 In addition to the analysis methods associated with these data objects, AMDAT contains several [miscellatious analysis tools](misc_tools.md) that do not directly operate on any data object but instead further process the results of a prior analysis.

+AMDAT includes a partially implemented capability of storing completed analyses, but the details are lost in the mists of time and must be recovered with some investigation.
+It appears that use of an "s" flag at some point around the input command will trigger this functionality for some analysis tools, allowing use of the later commands _write\_analysis_ and _delete\_analysis_.
+This will be clarified in a future manual update.